Foreign travel advice

 • prove that you have enough money for your stay – the amount varies depending on your accommodation

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Croatian government’s entry requirements.
-Check which type of visa or work permit you need with the Croatian embassy in UK.
+To stay longer, you must meet the Croatian government’s entry requirements.
+Check which type of visa or work permit you need with the Croatian Embassy in the UK.
+See the Croatian Ministry of the Interior’s guidance on work permits.

-If you stay in Croatia with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.
+If you’re in Croatia with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Your accommodation provider must register your arrival in Croatia with the police within 48 hours.
 Your hotel will normally register you.
-If your accommodation provider is unable to do this for you, fill in and print out the form obrazac 16a.
-The completed form must be handed in at the police station.
-Alternatively you should go to the nearest police station with the owner of the accommodation to register your address in Croatia.
+If your accommodation provider is unable to do this for you, fill in and print form obrazac 16a (PDF).
+You must hand in the completed form at a police station.
+Alternatively, you should go to the nearest police station with the owner of the accommodation to register your address in Croatia.

 Customs rules